-How will the school publish and communicate THIS required Title I, Part A Parent and Family Engagement Plan to Parents and families (technology cannot be the only option).
+(1) How will the school publish and communicate THIS required Title I, Part A Parent and Family Engagement Plan to Parents and families (technology cannot be the only option).
 (2) How will this plan be communicated in all of the languages that apply to your school?

 The PFEP will be posted on our school website via a link.
 Additionally, a copy will be in both of the deans’ offices and our media center where the parent involvement area is.